What do I do with my shrimp when I go on holiday?

 Over the years, I’ve learned the delicate art of preparing my shrimp tank for my absence, balancing nourishment and water quality.

 In this post, I’ll share my tried-and-true methods, sprinkled with a pinch of wisdom, to ensure your shrimp thrive while you’re away.
-So grab your suitcase and your favorite shrimp foodOpens in a new tab., and let’s embark on this journey together!
+So grab your suitcase and your favorite shrimp food, and let’s embark on this journey together!

 Indian Almond Leaves Are A Shrimp Keepers Friend !